neozhixuan/vms-backend/README.md

 - Utilised SQL queries like JOINs to gather data for endpoints
 - Bridged the One-to-Many and Many-to-One associations in the class diagram
 - Deployed onto Amazon EC2 for persistent access

+Amazon Web Services
+- Docker for containerising of application into an image
+- Relational Database Services to host PostgreSQL server
+- Elastic Kubernetes Services to host docker images as Kubernetes pods
+- EC2 to manage node groups within EKS
+- Elastic Load Balancer to allow for exposure to internet gateway
+- Terraform to manage and provision AWS Resources simultaneously
+- Jenkins to tie it all together in a CI/CD pipeline to deploy everything effortlessly